JerrySJoseph/Helping_Hands_Android_client/README.md

 - [ ] Filter services by location, date, rating, etc.

-## Contributing to this project :boy:
+## Contributing to this project 👦:
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
 To contribute to this project, follow these steps: